anshabhi/anshabhi.github.io/content/case-studies/002-mrc-loader.md

 ---
 title: AITOM GUI MRC Loader
-excerpt: I developed this tool during my internship at Xu Labs, CMU to aid zooming into and slicing a tomograph model stored as a MRC file.
-The tool has Django backend and makes use of libraries such as VTK, mayavi and django2_resumable.
-The model can be either uploaded for exploration, or an existing model can be selected from the library.
+excerpt1: Developed during my internship at Xu Labs, CMU to aid zooming into and slicing a tomograph model stored as a MRC file.

+excerpt2: The tool has Django backend and makes use of libraries such as VTK, mayavi and django2_resumable.
+For frontend CSS3 is used.

+excerpt3: The model can be either uploaded for exploration, or an existing model can be selected from the library.

 iframe: https://res.cloudinary.com/dosluptl1/image/upload/v1625381172/gui_eyxxjp.gif
 demo: https://aitom-gui.loca.lt/